Petros Mhari

+Club career

 Mhari went to a sports school in Shangani Secondary school, and originally played as a midfielder.
 He was forced to play handball in school due to a shortage of interested students, but from there learned skills that translated to the goalkeeper position in football.
 He began his senior career as a goalkeeper with Shabanie Mine, before moving to Hwange Colliery in 2009.
 In 2013, he moved to F.C.
-Platinum where he helped his side win 3 consecutive Zimbabwe Premier Soccer League titles from 2017 to 2019.
+Platinum where he helped his side win three consecutive Zimbabwe Premier Soccer League titles from 2017 to 2019.

 International career

 Mhari made his international debut with the Zimbabwe national team in a 1–0 2022 FIFA World Cup qualification loss to South Africa on 11 November 2021.
 He was part of the Zimbabwe squad the 2021 Africa Cup of Nations.